Rufus Mayes: Professional career

-Mayes was selected in the first round (14th overall) of the 1969 NFL Draft by the Chicago Bears, for whom he played one season and 13 games.
+Mayes was selected in the first round (14th overall) of the 1969 NFL/AFL draft by the Chicago Bears, for whom he played one season and 13 games.

 In January 1970, he was traded by the Bears to the Cincinnati Bengals in return for defensive lineman Bill Staley and Harry Gunner.
 In 2004, the Chicago Tribune rated the trade of Mayes by the Bears to the Bengals the sixth-worst in Bears history.

 Mayes' first season with the Bengals, 1970, was the Bengals' first in the NFL following the NFL/AFL merger.
 He proceeded to become a perennial starter at offensive left tackle for eight seasons with the Bengals.
 During his eight-year Bengals career, Mayes started 98 of the 110 games he played.

 He played out his option and became a free agent.
 In June 1978, he signed with the Philadelphia Eagles, for whom he played his final NFL season.
 As a backup, he played in all 16 games.